If you’ve been wondering how to create an online course, we’ll walk you through the entire process.

-With a mini email course you can look at your full, 10-section course and take the first section and repurpose it into a lead magnet.
+With a mini email course, you can look at your full, ten-section course.
+Then, take the first section and repurpose it into a lead magnet.
 The people interested in your lead magnet will also be interested in your premium offering on the same topic.

 Viral giveaways are another popular way to grow your email list.
-With software like KingSumo you can give away a high value prize pack.
+With software like KingSumo, you can give away a high-value prize pack.
 Make sure it’s specific to your course and grow your list like crazy.
-Viral giveaways are so effective because entrants can share a link to your giveaway to get more entries, thus advertising your giveaway with zero effort on your part.
+Viral giveaways are effective because entrants can share a link to your giveaway to get more entries, thus advertising your giveaway with zero effort on your part.

-If you have a ton of blog posts on your course topic, consider compiling them into an ebook to giveaway to your course audience.
+If you have a ton of blog posts on your course topic, compile them into an ebook to giveaway to your course audience.
 If you already have the content it will be nearly effortless to compile and convert to a PDF.
-From there you can set up a landing pages and lead magnets on relevant posts and begin collecting emails.
+From there you can set up landing pages and lead magnets on relevant posts and begin collecting emails.

-It’s usually safe to say that 2% of your email list will convert into paying customers, so going back to step two we can figure out how large your list should be before you launch.
+It’s usually safe to say that 2% of your email list will convert into paying customers.
+Going back to step two, we can figure out how large your list should be before you launch.
 If you need 100 students to reach your $10,000 goal, then you should aim to have a list of 5,000 before you launch.

-We have four email list growing strategies that you can implement in seven days here.
+We have four email list growth strategies that you can implement in seven days here.

-When you’re figuring out how to create an online course, you need to consider which features are not negotiable for you.
+When you’re figuring out how to create an online course, consider which features are not negotiable for you.
 Here is what many creators prioritize:

-An intuitive platform.
+- An intuitive platform.
 Teachable allows you to create a beautiful academy that conveys trustworthiness and authority through clean design.
-Even better?
-It takes less than an hour to get everything online.
+Plus, it takes less than an hour to get everything online.

-Ownership of the course domain name.
-Do want students to come directly to your website look more professional?
+- Ownership of the course domain name.
+Do want students to come directly to your website to look more professional?

-Control over the school.
+- Control over the school.
 This is probably the most important point.
-Platforms like Udemy can discount your course without your knowledge or permission, so that a $100 course will be sold for $10.
+Platforms like Udemy can discount your course without your knowledge or permission so that a $100 course will be sold for $10.
 Plus, they recently set a price cap on courses at just $50 (not premium pricing).
-They also deny you control over student data and email list.
-Teachable gives you complete control over pricing, and lets you collect student email addresses that you can take with you even if you stop teaching.
+They also deny you control over student data and email lists.
+Teachable gives you complete control over pricing and lets you collect student email addresses that you can take with you even if you stop teaching.

 All of the above is available on Teachable.
-And we even have a free trial.
-If you are itching to make a course, but don’t have the money to invest, no problem.
-You can get started right now with a free Teachable plan.
+If you are itching to make a course, but don’t have the money to invest, you can get started right now with a free Teachable plan.

 Setting up your sales page is key to start making money online and creating your online course.

-There are six assets that we recommend including in order to make your sales page as high-leverage as possible:
+There are six assets that we recommend including in order to make your sales page as high-converting as possible:

-Pricing: People need to know what they’ll be investing to take your course.
-Teachable makes setting up pricing easy.
+- Pricing: People need to know what they’ll be investing in to take your course.
+Teachable Payments makes setting up pricing easy.

 Interested in more information on creating beautiful sales pages?

-After all of your hard work, it’s time to launch your online course.
-And, while it’s fun to experiment with different marketing techniques, we’ve found that when it comes to launching, a tried-and-true method always performs better.
-Which is why we’ve created a plug-and-play email launch sequence for you.
+After all your hard work, it’s time to launch your online course.
+While it’s fun to experiment with different marketing techniques, we’ve found that when it comes to launching, a tried-and-true method always performs better.
+This is why we’ve created a plug-and-play email launch sequence for you.

-It’s easy to implement, effective and been used by members of our community have used it to make up to five figures on their launch.
+It’s easy to implement, effective, and members of our community have used it to make up to five figures on course launches.